sebinsua/resume/sebinsua-resume.md

 _JPMorgan Chase & Co. is an American multinational banking and financial services holding company headquartered in New York City._

+- Advised on the technical direction across the line of business, providing ways forward to difficult organisational technical problems.
 - Introduced visual regression testing.
-  - I auto-generated tests from pre-existing code.
-  - I made open-source contributions to the libraries `cypress` and `cypress-image-snapshot`.
-  - I reduced the time the tests took to run from ~25 minutes to ~10 minutes by writing a codemod that auotomated rewriting 10,000s of lines of code to use code-splitting techniques.
+  - Auto-generated 100s of tests and then reduced the time these tests took to run from ~25 minutes to ~10 minutes by developing a codemod that automated rewriting 10,000s of lines of application code to use code-splitting techniques.
-  - I wrote cross-platform code and dockerized Cypress so that it could be used by engineers on Mac, Windows and Linux machines (otherwise image regressions break due to OS, browser, and font rendering differences).
+  - Contributed to the open-source libraries `cypress` and `cypress-image-snapshot` and wrote cross-platform code and dockerized Cypress so that it could be used by engineers on Mac, Windows and Linux machines (to avoid image regression failures due due to OS, browser, and font rendering differences).
-  - I used the container-native workflow engine Argo to parallelise the tests on a Kubernetes cluster.
+  - Used the container-native workflow engine Argo to parallelise the tests on a Kubernetes cluster.
 This effectively allowed test runs that would otherwise take hours, to run in under a minute.
 - Introduced TypeScript into a large React project.
-- Upgraded a large 50+ component library from v3 of Material UI to v4.
+- Helped with the upgrade of a large 50+ component library from v3 of Material UI to v4.

 ##### **[Shell](https://www.shell.com)** _London_